THE INVISIBLE WORLDS DURING SAMHAIN

 Día de los Muertos en México

-When I was living and studying in Mexico (2013 and 2014), Día de los Muertos was one of the most spectacular celebrations of the year (and the year itself is filled with amazing festivities!).
+During my time living and studying in Mexico in 2013 and 2014, I witnessed the celebrations of Día de los Muertos for the first time.
+It was unlike anything I had ever experienced, a vivid and heartfelt honoring of life and death that opens a collective field of remembrance, celebration and reverence in ways unknown to cultural outsiders.
 If I could, I’d pack my backpack in a heartbeat and travel back to Oaxaca or Mixquic to join in the traditional festivities.

 Día de los Muertos traces back to ancient Mesoamerican civilizations, including the Aztecs, Maya, and others, who held rituals celebrating death as far back as 3,000 years ago.
 These traditions were later blended with Catholic practices brought by the Spanish in the 16th century, merging Indigenous rituals with the Catholic holidays of All Saints' Day (Allerheiligen in Germany) and All Souls' Day.